qua-platform/py-qua-tools/qualang_tools/voltage_gates/README.md

 ## Features

-- **Dynamic Voltage Control**: Define voltage levels (points) in gate-space and durations for multiple elements.
+- **Dynamic Voltage Control**: Defines voltage levels (points) in gate-space and durations for multiple elements.
-- **Step and Ramp Support**: Add steps and ramps to the pulse sequence.
+- **Step and Ramp Support**: Adds steps and ramps to the pulse sequence.
 - **Compensation Pulse**: Keeps track of average voltage levels for compensation pulses.
 - **Configuration Management**: Updates the provided configuration with necessary operations and waveforms for the sequence.